pelotom/use-methods/README.md

 ## Immutability

-`use-state-methods` is built on [`immer`](https://github.com/mweststrate/immer), which allows you to write your methods in an imperative, mutating style, even though the actual state managed behind the scenes is immutable.
+`use-methods` is built on [`immer`](https://github.com/mweststrate/immer), which allows you to write your methods in an imperative, mutating style, even though the actual state managed behind the scenes is immutable.
 You can also return entirely new states from your methods where it's more convenient to do so (as in the `reset` example above).

 ## Memoization

-Like the `dispatch` method returned from `useReducer`, the callbacks returned from `useStateMethods` aren't recreated on each render, so they will not be the cause of needless re-rendering if passed as bare props to `React.memo`ized subcomponents.
+Like the `dispatch` method returned from `useReducer`, the callbacks returned from `useMethods` aren't recreated on each render, so they will not be the cause of needless re-rendering if passed as bare props to `React.memo`ized subcomponents.
 Save your `useCallback`s for functions that don't map exactly to an existing callback!

 ## Types